What is crystallization?

 - (C-C*): supersaturation

-From the equation it can be deduced that the nucleation speed is a direct result of supersaturation.
-When supersaturation is high, the nucleation speed and crystal growth speed are high, producing small, imperfect crystals with impurities.
-In contrast, when supersaturation is low, the formation speed is slow and there is regular growth of crystals, producing large, very pure crystals.
+From the equation it follows that the nucleation rate is directly dependent on supersaturation.
+It has been shown that when supersaturation is high, both the nucleation rate and the crystal growth rate are also high, resulting in small, imperfect crystals with impurities.
+Conversely, when supersaturation is low, the formation rate is small, crystal growth is regular, and the resulting crystals are large and highly pure.

-There are two principal stages of crystallization: nucleation and the growth of crystals.
-Both processes occur, if conditions are favourable, in the supersaturated area of the graph.
-However, nucleation requires higher supersaturation than is needed for growth.
-The nucleus formation area is known as the unstable zone, while the growth area is known as the metastable zone.
-The solution must reach the unstable zone for nucleation.
-However, once there, the nuclei will grow too quickly and there will be many, very small crystals.
-In order to form the largest and purest crystals possible, the quantity of nuclei being formed must be controlled.
-If the solution does not contain impurities or crystals of its own type, the nucleus can only be formed by homogenous nucleation.
-If some foreign particles are present, the nucleation is facilitated and the process is known as heterogeneous nucleation.
-Both homogenous and heterogeneous nucleation occur in the absence of crystals in the solution itself and are collectively known as primary nucleation.
-Secondary nucleation refers to the process of the formation of crystals, which is determined and produced by the presence of particles of the same phase in the supersaturated system.
+Crystallization mainly involves two steps: nucleation and crystal growth.
+Both processes occur, if conditions are favorable, in the supersaturated area of the graph.
+However, nucleation requires more supersaturation than growth.
+The nuclear formation area where supersaturation occurs is called the unstable zone, while the growth area is known as the metastable zone.
+For nucleation, the solution must reach the unstable zone.
+However, once there, nuclei grow too quickly, and the resulting crystals are numerous and very small.
+To obtain the largest and purest possible crystals, it is necessary to control the number of nuclei forming.
+If the solution contains no impurities or crystals of its own type, the nucleus can only form by homogeneous nucleation.
+If some foreign particles are present, nucleation is facilitated, and the process is known as heterogeneous nucleation.
+Both homogeneous and heterogeneous nucleation occur in the absence of crystals of the same solution and are collectively known as primary nucleation.
+Secondary nucleation refers to the process of crystal formation that is conditioned and caused by the presence of particles of the same phase in the supersaturated system.

-Crystallization has numerous industrial applications and obtaining pure crystals is not always the principal objective of this process.
-It is often the case that the crystallization process is of interest as part of a wider treatment of liquid effluents.
-In this case, the principal objective is to separate the contamination present in an effluent from the solvent itself in order to obtain the pure solvent and the contamination in solid form, enabling economic management.
-For example, this application of crystallization is essential in zero waste processes, where the effluent is separated into two streams: one for relatively pure solvent suitable for reuse; and the other for contamination in a solid or semi-solid state.
+The crystallization process has numerous industrial applications, and obtaining pure crystals is not always the goal.
+Crystallizers are often used as part of a broader treatment of liquid effluents.
+In this case, the main objective is the separation of contaminants present in an effluent from the solvent itself, so that the pure solvent is obtained and the contamination is converted into a solid form, making its management more economical.
+For example, this crystallization application is essential in zero liquid discharge processes, in which the effluent is separated into two streams: one of relatively pure solvent suitable for reuse, and another of contamination in solid or semi-solid state.

-Thus, crystallization also offers an excellent solution in cases where the principal objective is not obtaining a solid, highly pure product, as in the following applications:
+Thus, crystallization also stands out as an excellent solution in cases where the main objective is not to obtain a solid product of high purity, as in the following applications:

-- Treatment of effluents with a high contaminant load
+- Treatment of effluents with a high pollutant load

-- Treatment of effluents when conventional techniques are not effective (as is the case with brine)
+- Treatment of effluents when conventional techniques are not effective (such as brines)

-- Treatment of effluents with a fluctuating and highly variable composition
+- Treatment of effluents with highly variable composition